privatenumber/hirok.io/pages/posts/square-l6-promotion/index.md

 ### 2. Collect testimonials from everyone you work with

-The promotion packet has a section to request peer feedback from engineers at the target level I was applying to.
+The promotion packet had a peer feedback section but was limited to engineers at the level you're applying to.
 In my case, L6 engineers.
 This section was tough for me to complete because I hadn't worked with many L6s.
 Not being able to ask most of my colleagues for feedback made me feel like I was at a disadvantage.

 After struggling with this, I eventually came to the realization nothing was stopping me from including quotes & testimonials from others outside of the peer feedback section.